 Reinforced Concrete Lintel

-Concrete though strong in compression is very weak to tensile stress, so main reinforcement bars are used at the bottom to resist the tensile stress.
+Concrete, though strong in compression, is fragile to tensile stress, so main reinforcement bars are used at the bottom to resist the tensile stress.
 Half of these bars are cranked at the ends.
-Shear stirrups are provided to resist shear stress.
-Normally, cement, sand, and aggregates are mixed in 1:2:4 ration to form cement concrete mortar.
+Shear stirrups are provided to withstand shear stress.
+Typically, cement, sand, and aggregates are mixed in 1:2:4 ratio to form cement concrete mortar.
 This lintel has a handful of advantages:

-Brick lintels are constructed with hard, well burnt first class brick.
-It can be formed as bricks on end, bricks on edge and coursed bricks laid horizontally over openings.
-This type of lintel is used when the opening is small (less than 1m) with light loadings condition.
-Their depth varies from 10 cm (depth of one brick) to 20 cm depending upon the span.
-Bricks with frogs filled with mortar give more shear resistance at end joints than the normal bricks.
+Brick lintels are constructed with hard, well burnt first-class brick.
+It can be formed as bricks on the end, bricks on the edge, and coursed bricks laid horizontally over openings.
+This type of lintel is used when the opening is small (less than 1m) with light loadings.
+Their depth varies from 10 cm (thickness of one brick) to 20 cm depending upon the span.
+Bricks with frogs filled with mortar give more shear resistance at end joints than the standard blocks.

 Reinforced Brick Lintels